Loaded Baked Potato Soup

 If you didn’t bake up any potatoes recently and you are craving this soup (which I do, a lot), here is a faster method for preparing your potatoes:

-3. Boil the potato slices until cooked but not soft or mushy.
+- Boil the potato slices over medium-high heat until cooked but not soft or mushy.
 I just keep testing it with a fork.
 Drain and set aside until you are ready to add them to the soup.

 How To Store and Reheat Baked Potato Soup

-Baked potato soup stores well in the refrigerator for up to 4 days in an airtight container.
-To re-heat, heat on the stovetop on medium-low heat until warm enough to eat.
+Baked potato soup leftovers store well in the refrigerator for up to 4 days in an airtight container.
+To re-heat, heat in a Dutch oven on the stovetop on medium-low heat until warm enough to eat.
 Do not bring to a boil or you risk the milk separating.
 Unfortunately, potato soup does not freeze well.
 The texture changes after freezing and you won’t be able to get the same creamy, delicious consistency or taste as you did on day one.

 Frequently Asked Questions